hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 # Import: tfplan

 The `tfplan` import provides access to a Terraform plan.
 A Terraform plan is the file created as a result of `terraform plan` and is the input to `terraform apply`.
 The plan represents the changes that Terraform needs to make to infrastructure to reach the desired state represented by the configuration.

-The Terraform plan import also allows you to access the configuration files (an alias to the [`tfconfig`][import-tfconfig] import) as well as the Terraform state (an alias to the [`tfstate`][import-tfstate] import) at the time the plan was run.
-You can also access an "applied" state that merges the plan with the state to create the planned state after apply.
+In addition to the diff data available in the plan, there is an [`applied`](#value-applied) state available that merges the plan with the state to create the planned state after apply.
 Note that any computed values will not be visible in this state.

-[import-tfconfig]: /docs/enterprise/sentinel/import/tfconfig.html
-[import-tfstate]: /docs/enterprise/sentinel/import/tfstate.html
+Finally, this import also allows you to access the configuration files and the Terraform state at the time the plan was run.
+See the section on [accessing a plan's state and configuration data](#accessing-a-plan-39-s-state-and-configuration-data) for more information.

 ## The Namespace